A Political Spectrograph: High-Resolution Examinations of the United States' Ideological Landscape: Methods

 The statement pool included thirty ``liberal'' statements, thirty ``conservative'' statements, and eight ``centrist'' statements.
 This pool of statements was created to represent positions encountered across the political spectrum in late 2022/early 2023, emulating how a politically opinionated person might express their position online or in person.
 These statements were intended to cover the ideological spectrum as evenly as possible.

-\textit{Respondent Composition.} The respondents whose data are shown in the main text comprised an age/sex/party representative sample gathered through the Prolific platform.
+\textit{Respondent Composition.} The respondents whose data are shown in the main text comprised an age/sex/party representative sample gathered through the Prolific platform between May 14, 2024 and May 28, 2024.
 See Appendix \ref{sec:mv_replication} for the alternate-sample replication of all main-text figures.